 The Harris County Sheriff’s Office (HCSO) may impose, as a disciplinary action, the termination of an employee upon the final outcome of a misconduct investigation.
 Termination protects the operational integrity and high ideals of the HCSO from those few persons whose actions or omissions show that they should no longer be associated with the HCSO.
-Upon termination of employment, an employee has the right to appeal a disciplinary action to the Civil Service Commission per Sheriff’s Civil Service Regulations, Rule 12.04 [CALEA Standard 26.1.6].
+Upon termination of employment, an employee has the right to appeal a disciplinary action to the Civil Service Commission per Sheriff’s Civil Service Regulations, Rule 12.04.

 Disciplinary Action: A personnel order imposing disciplinary sanctions in response to substantiated allegations of employee misconduct that results in loss of monetary benefits or direct compensation.
 See Harris County Civil Service Regulations, Rule 12.

 Termination of Employment: An employee who has been discharged from employment due to any sustained disciplinary actions or criminal charges.

 A. Upon receipt of a written order to reinstate a former employee into HCSO, the employee will be subject to successfully complete all of the following requirements as a condition of reinstatement.

 1. Evaluation of the employees’ qualifications to determine if he or she meets the requirements to return to the previous position, or similar if previous position is not available.